European shares closed higher on Tuesday after a survey showed a sharp improvement in German investor and analyst sentiment.

 The FTSEurofirst 300 Index provisionally closed up 0.4 percent 1,139.17 points after the ZEW index in Germany rose into positive territory for the first time since May, the figure for this month was 6.9 points compared to -15.7 in November.

 "It is possible that sentiment was buoyed this month by the prospect of debt relief for Greece," Jennifer McKeown, senior European economist at Capital Economics said in a research note.

 "But with the debt buyback so far not going as well as had been hoped and troubles in Italy rebuilding, concerns about the euro-zone's periphery are likely to weigh on sentiment in January and beyond."

-In stocks news, the FTSE 100 was dragged down by U.K.-based banking giant HSBC, Europe's biggest bank, which announced it is to pay $1.9 billion to U.S. authorities to settle accusations that its lax money-laundering controls allowed Mexican drug cartels to launder billions of dollars; shares fell 0.33 percent.
+In stocks news, the FTSE 100 was dragged down by U.K.-based banking giant HSBC, Europe's biggest bank, which to U.S. authorities to settle accusations that its lax money-laundering controls allowed Mexican drug cartels to launder billions of dollars; shares fell 0.33 percent.

 In earnings, online clothing retailer Asos released first-quarter trade figures showing continued healthy sales; shares were 0.65 percent higher.
 Carpetright announced first-half earnings that met with expectations; shares rose by 2.03 percent.